USING IRONXL

 How to parse an Excel file in Python

-1. Create a new Python project or create a new file with the .py extension
+1. Create a new Python project or create a new file with the .py extension.

-2. Install IronXL Library
+2. Install the IronXL library.

 3. Import the required library.